iqra0908/Dyslexia-Handwriting-Recognition/README.md

 ## Prerequisites
 To run the project, you need to have the following installed:

-To run the project, you need to have the following installed:

 - Python 3.7.15
 - keras==2.11.0
 - matplotlib==3.5.3